fenago/intro-ruby/lab_guides/Lab_4.md

 ```

-Additionally, we will learn, in Chapter 5, Object-Oriented Programming
+Additionally, we will learn, in Lab 5, Object-Oriented Programming
 with Ruby, how `send` can bypass method visibility when using
 OOP in Ruby.